oap-project/sql-ds-cache/docs/Advanced-Configuration.md

 ```
 The `vmem` cache strategy is based on libvmemcache (buffer based LRU cache), which provides a key-value store API.
 Follow these steps to enable vmemcache support in Data Source Cache.

-- `spark.executor.instances`: We suggest setting the value to 2X the number of worker nodes when NUMA binding is enabled.
-Each worker node runs two executors, each executor is bound to one of the two sockets, and accesses the corresponding PMem device on that socket.
 - `spark.executor.sql.oap.cache.persistent.memory.initial.size`: It is configured to the available PMem capacity to be used as data cache per exectutor.

 **NOTE**: If "PendingFiber Size" (on spark web-UI OAP page) is large, or some tasks fail with "cache guardian use too much memory" error, set `spark.executor.sql.oap.cache.guardian.memory.size ` to a larger number as the default size is 10GB.
 The user could also increase `spark.sql.oap.cache.guardian.free.thread.nums` or decrease `spark.sql.oap.cache.dispose.timeout.ms` to free memory more quickly.